-- If the operator policy does not indicate removal of media lines related to the IMS data channels, the IMS AS may forward media line describing the bootstrap data channel with "dcmap" attribute lines containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110, and send the initial INVITE request to the S-CSCF.
+- If the operator policy does not indicate removal of media lines related to the IMS data channels, the IMS AS may forward media description describing the bootstrap data channel with "dcmap" attribute lines containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110, and send the initial INVITE request to the S-CSCF.

-Otherwise, if the served user is authorized to use IMS data channel and the DCSF is not selected, the IMS AS shall select a DCSF and notify the DCSF about a session establishment request event when receiving INVITE request, or a media change request event when receiving re-INVITE request, and shall not send a INVITE or re-INVITE request to the S-CSCF until receiving an acknowledgement to the corresponding notification from the DCSF.
+Otherwise, if the served user is authorized to use IMS data channel and the DCSF is not selected, the IMS AS shall select a DCSF and notify the DCSF about the session establishment request event, and shall not send the initial INVITE request to the S-CSCF until receiving an acknowledgement to the corresponding notification from the DCSF.

-Based on the received Media instruction set from the DCSF, the IMS AS shall select the MRF (or MF) and request the MRF (or MF) to allocate required data channel media resources.

-If the MF is selected, based on the response of the reserved media resource from the MF, the IMS AS shall:
+Based on the received Media instruction set from the DCSF, the IMS AS shall select a MF and request the MF to allocate required data channel media resources.
+Based on the response of the reserved media resource from the MF, the IMS AS shall:

-delete the bootstrap data channel media description terminated locally, i.e. local bootstrap data channel for the originating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 0 and 10);
+1) delete the bootstrap data channel media description terminated locally, i.e. local bootstrap data channel for the originating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 0 and 10);

-modify the remote bootstrap data channel media description (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110) for the originating UE towards to the terminating network, i.e. the remote bootstrap data channel between the originating UE and terminating network if the media is anchored on the originating MF, and the IMS AS shall:
+2) replace the DC endpoint information represented as the attribute lines "a=tlsId", "a=sctp-port", "a=fingerprint" and "a=setup" within the remote bootstrap data channel media description for the originating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110), i.e. the remote bootstrap data channel between the originating UE and terminating network, received in the SDP offer with the media resource information for the termination towards the remote network allocated on the MF if the media is anchored on the originating MF, and

-replace the DC endpoint information (which includes the SCTP endpoint and DTLS endpoint) received in the SDP offer with the media resource information on the termination offered to the remote network allocated on the MF; and

-add "a=3gpp-bdc-used-by:" attribute line containing "bdc-used-by" parameter set to value "sender" if not present; and
+ii) add "a=3gpp-bdc-used-by:" attribute line containing "bdc-used-by" parameter set to value "sender" if not present; and

-generate and add the remote bootstrap data channel media description for the terminating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110 and "a=3gpp-bdc-used-by:" attribute with "bdc-used-by" parameter set to value "receiver"), i.e. remote bootstrap data channel between the originating network and the terminating UE.
+3) generate and add the remote bootstrap data channel media description for the terminating UE (the media line with the "dcmap" attribute containing a subprotocol parameter set to "http" and "stream-id" parameter set to values 100 and 110 and "a=3gpp-bdc-used-by:" attribute with "bdc-used-by" parameter set to value "receiver"), i.e. remote bootstrap data channel between the originating network and the terminating UE.

-Upon the reception of an successful acknowledgement to the corresponding notification from the DCSF, the IMS AS shall send the initial INVITE request with audio, video and modified data channel SDP offer to the S-CSCF towards the terminating network.
+Upon the reception of the successful acknowledgement to the corresponding notification from the DCSF, the IMS AS shall send the initial INVITE request with audio, video and modified data channel SDP offer to the S-CSCF towards the terminating network.